Achieving Paperless invoice processing is an elusive goal for many accounts payable teams.

 This method is very efficient when you have an approved purchase order against which the supplier is issuing the invoice.

 The biggest benefit of this approach is that the process is completely touchless.
 The invoices are transferred using an agreed-upon protocol between the buyer and supplier.
+The Invoicing system then sends notifications to respective team members.
+The invoice can also be routed as per your AP process.

 There are two most common protocols used for electronically transferring data.